Last fact-checked: 21 December 2020

 Sometimes even when we watch our diet and exercise regularly, we can’t shift some areas of fat.
 This is where liposuction can help–and once the fat’s off, it will hopefully be easier to maintain your newer, slimmer shape.

 Liposuction can be carried out almost anywhere.
-For example, on the face, it can be used to get rid of a double chin.
+For example, on the face, lipo can be used to get rid of a double chin.
 More commonly it's used around the body, targeting stubborn belly, butt, thigh and back fat.

 Take a look at three of our top-rated clinics in the Philippines for liposuction below:

-Flying into the Philippines is easy, and Manila is well connected for traveling to other parts of the country.
+Flying into the Philippines is easy, and Manila is well connected for travel to other parts of the country.
 English is spoken widely by the majority of the population and so making yourself understood will not be an issue.
-Filipino’s are renowned for their friendliness and you will enjoy getting to know this incredible country and its people.
+Filipino’s are renowned for their friendliness and you will enjoy getting to know this country and its people.